JoaoMiguelCosta/JoaoMiguelCosta/readme.md

 Completed with a final grade of **15/20**.

+---

-## Previous experience
+## Previous professional experience

-Before becoming a developer, I served for approximately six years in the Portuguese Navy.
+Before becoming a developer, I served for approximately six years in the **Portuguese Navy**, as part of the navigation team aboard the N.R.P.
+Sagres.

-This experience helped me develop important teamwork skills, including:
+This experience helped me develop important professional skills:

 - Responsibility
 - Discipline
 - Communication
+- Teamwork
 - Adaptability
 - Problem-solving
 - Working under pressure

+---

-## Contact
+## Opportunities

 I am available for opportunities as a: